 Participating artists include Londoño, Dast and Zokos from Bogotá, Colombia; and Cedric “Vise1” Douglas, Percy Fortini-Wright, Felipe Ortiz, Destiny Palmer and Herzfelder from the Boston area.

 Many United States museums and galleries have been hesitant to embrace the street art form; that wasn’t the case with the South Shore Art Center.
 “I presented the idea for the show to the exhibition committee and they were enthusiastic about it,” Alemian said.
-“A sponsor, who has asked to remain anonymous, is covering the cost of bringing the Columbian artists up and sponsoring the catalog.”
+“A sponsor, who has asked to remain anonymous, is covering the cost of bringing the Colombian artists up and sponsoring the catalog.”

-Her initial attitude to street art was reflected by many in Columbia until 2011, when a young artist, Diego Felipe Becerra, was killed by police as he was painting one of his symbolic Felix the Cat artworks in Bogotá.
+Her initial attitude to street art was reflected by many in Colombia until 2011, when a young artist, Diego Felipe Becerra, was killed by police as he was painting one of his symbolic Felix the Cat artworks in Bogotá.
 Wanting to avoid similar fatalities, the city’s mayor, Gustavo Petro, issued a decree that the city should embrace street art and the skills of those who create it.
 The city started holding contests with awards that offered supplies and mural space as prizes.